Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

 define smooth operators $\mc L(\fk a,\wtd I)$ and $\mc R(\fk a,\wtd I)$ which, for each $W_k\in\Obj(\RepuV)$, map from $\mc H_k^\infty$ to $\mc H_{ik}^\infty$ and $\mc H_{ik}^\infty$ respectively as

 Then, by the definition of $\mc R^V$, one clearly has $\mc R(\fk a,\wtd I)|_{\mc H_k^\infty}=\ss_{i,k}\mc L(\fk a,\wtd I)|_{\mc H_k^\infty}$.

-We now check that the axioms of weak categorical local extensions are satisfied.
+We now check that the axioms of weak categorical partial extensions are satisfied.
 Isotony is obvious.
-Functoriality follows from proposition \ref{lb57}.
+Naturality follows from proposition \ref{lb57}.
 Braiding is proved.
-Since $\ss_{i,0}=\ss_i$, one has the neutrality.
+Since $\ss_{i,0}=\id_i$, one has the neutrality.
 Density of fusion products follows from proposition \ref{lb58}.
 The Reeh-Schlieder property follows from the fact that $E$ generates $V$, and that vectors of the form $Y(u_1,f_1)\cdots Y(u_n,f_n)\Omega$ (where $u_1,\dots,u_n\in E,f_1,\dots,f_n\in C_c^\infty(I)$) span a dense and clearly QRI subspace of $\mc H_0^\infty$.
 (The density of this subspace follows from a standard argument using Schwarz reflection principle; see the first paragraph of the proof of \cite{CKLW18} theorem 8.1.)
-Since each factor in the right hand sides of \eqref{eq40} and \eqref{eq41} satisfies the strong intertwining property (recall lemma \ref{lb61}), the axiom of intertwining property for $\scr E^w_\loc$ can be proved using lemma \ref{lb59}.
+Since each factor on the right hand sides of \eqref{eq40} and \eqref{eq41} satisfies the strong intertwining property (recall lemma \ref{lb61} and remark \ref{lb99}), the axiom of intertwining property for $\scr E^w_\loc$ can be proved using lemma \ref{lb59}.
 The weak locality follows from theorem \ref{lb60}.
-The rotation or M\"obius covariance follows from proposition \ref{lb44}. \end{proof}
+The rotation or M\"obius covariance follows from proposition \ref{lb44}.
+(Note also \eqref{eq51}.) \end{proof}

 Combine the above theorem with theorems \ref{lb40} and \ref{lb34} and corollary \ref{lb35}, we obtain the following corollaries.